Awear0/Stimulus/README.md

 ## Signals

 Signals are the main features of Sigslot.
-In order for a class to have signal members, it must inherit `emitter`.
+In order for a class to have signal members, it must inherit `basic_emitter`.

 ```
-class my_class: public emitter
+class my_class: public basic_emitter
 {
 };
 ```